 Celebrating 100 years of farming in Albemarle County, VA.

 We were honored to become a Virginia Century Farm (as “Crown Orchard Company”).
 The Virginia Century Farm Program recognizes and honors those farms that have been in operation for at least 100 consecutive years, as well as the generations of Virginia farm families whose diligent and dedicated efforts have maintained these farms, provided nourishment to their fellow citizens, and contributed so greatly to the economy of the Commonwealth.

 Our family understands that everything we do is dependent on Mother Nature.
 So, it’s only natural that we give back where we can.
 Our solar array includes 559 solar panels on Carter Mountain, 224 at Chiles Peach Orchard, and 2,040 at our Covesville production facility.

 Also included in these exciting additions was the construction of our pavilion and courtyard space at Chiles Peach Orchard.

 Our family has been growing and harvesting grapes for area winemakers for decades.
 After an abundant grape harvest in 2019, we decided to use surplus grapes to launch our very own wine label!
 Now, those grapes comprise our first vintage—a Petit Manseng—which was released to the public in May at Carter Mountain Orchard’s Thursday Evening Sunset Series.

-We opened the Wine Shops at Carter Mountain Orchard and Chiles Peach Orchard during the summer and are looking forward to welcoming visitors to Chiswell Farm & Winery later this year!
+We opened the Wine Shops at Carter Mountain Orchard and Chiles Peach Orchard during the summer and began welcoming visitors to Chiswell Farm & Winery in the fall.